Coruppt/ytdl/README.md

-# ytdl
+### ytdl
-Tool designed to download youtube videos, for fun!
-I know ytdlp already exists, but why not code my own
+A CLI tool designed to fetch a youtube link and download it Made entirely by me, with the help of some libraries ofc